Bremnestuva

-Bremnestuva or Bremnestua is a small mountain in the municipality of Frøya in Trøndelag county, Norway.
+Bremnestuva is a small mountain in Frøya Municipality in Trøndelag county, Norway.
 The 74 m tall mountain lies on the northwest side of the island of Frøya.
 There is a road to the top of the mountain where there is a water tank, a mobile telephone tower, and a great view.

 Bremnestuva is located about 8 km northwest of the municipal center of Sistranda, about 8 km northeast of the village of Storhallaren, and about 10 km southwest of the village of Svellingen.
-Bremnestuva is just a few meters lower than the highest point of Frøya which is the 76 m tall Besselvassheia.
+Bremnestuva is just a few meters lower than the highest point in Frøya Municipality which is the 76 m tall Besselvassheia.